edgelesssys/contrast/docs/docs/architecture/features-limitations.md

 ## Tooling integration

 - **CLI availability**: The CLI tool is currently only available for Linux.
 This limitation arises because certain upstream dependencies haven't yet been ported to other platforms.

-## Automatic recovery and high availability

-The Contrast Coordinator is deployed as a single replica in its default configuration.
-When this replica is restarted, for example for node maintenance, it needs to be recovered manually.
-For automatic peer recovery and high-availability, the Coordinator should be [scaled to at least 3 replicas](howto/coordinator-ha.md).

 ## GPU attestation